hzlzh/Alfred-Workflows/README.md

 ![XAMPP Control Logo](https://github.com/hzlzh/Alfred-Extensions/raw/master/XAMPP%20Control/icon.png 'XAMPP Control for Alfred Logo')
 **XAMPP Control** *(v1.0.0)* - [download here](https://github.com/hzlzh/Alfred-Extensions/raw/master/XAMPP%20Control.alfredextension 'XAMPP Control Download Link')
-Start/Stop Apache & MySQL & FTP of XAMPP in Alfred.
+Start/Stop Apache & MySQL & FTP of XAMPP in Alfred with PowerPack.
+From now on you will be no longer launch XAMPP in your Dock.

-*Note:* You need root permission when using command like '`xampp reload`', run once in your Term.
+*Note:* You need root permission when using command like "`xampp reload`", run "`sudo /Applications/XAMPP/xamppfiles/xampp`" once in your Terminal with you password.

     start         Start XAMPP (Apache, MySQL and eventually others) startapache   Start only Apache
     startmysql    Start only MySQL